RealFassie79/RealFassie79/README.md

 ### ⚡Other things I enjoy:

-- Reading as much as I can
+- Reading as much as I can, fiction and non-fiction
 - Writing poems
 - Playing the piano
 - B&W film photography and silver gelatin printing in my darkroom